jcatankard/fourier_forecast/README.md

     - where necessary it may also be appropriate to log transform some or all regressors

 ### Future updates:
- - weighted fitting: fit the data whilst placing greater emphasis on more recent data or periods of higher importance
  - higher fourier orders: fit multiple waves per seasonal component to create a more nuanced fit
  - confidence intervals
  - add deploy to pip into pipeline